danabrams/gstreamer.clojure/README.md

 # gstreamer.clojure
-These are some experiments for working with gstreamer from Clojure
+These are some experiments for working with gstreamer from Clojure.

 The goal is to build a declarative system for building A/V pipelines, similar to React, but for gstreamer.